sfccplus/super-page-designer/readme.md

 2) Installed the [Storefront Reference Architecture (SFRA)][1] cartridge.

 ## Installation
-For a straightforward installation use the precompiled version included in the [release](https://github.com/sfccplus/super-page-designer/releases/latest).
+For a straightforward installation use the precompiled version included with the [release](https://github.com/sfccplus/super-page-designer/releases/latest).

 ### Step 1: Import the metadata